JPGrafeen/485-Final-Project/design_specification.md

 	These assumptions will help maintain inclusivity.

+	Professor assumptions:
+		When inserting a line in the cache that you’ll fill an empty line from the lowest numbered way first.

 Cache:
 	Cache is 16MiB, uses 64B lines, and is 8-way set associative using 32'b addresses.